Sharpens 16 companies · First observed May 2026 · Updated June 2026 Explore in the graph

 For buyers

-In gated verticals, expect per-seat quotes scaled to headcount plus a pooled-credit overage (Glean's Flex model).
-Benchmark against the public outcome-priced alternative where one exists (Intercom) to keep the sales conversation honest.
+In gated verticals, expect per-seat quotes scaled to headcount plus a pooled-credit overage (Glean's Flex model), or PEPM contracts in clinical (Nabla, Suki).
+Benchmark against the public outcome-priced alternative where one exists (Intercom's $0.99/resolution) or the rare public vertical peer (Heidi, Freed) to keep the sales conversation honest.

 For vendors

 Gating is a deliberate motion: it needs a sales team, quote-to-cash tooling, and a story for why the price isn't public.
-It correlates with seat-based, regulated, top-down buying — if you sell self-serve to developers, a public number is table stakes.
+It correlates with seat-based, regulated, top-down buying — if you sell self-serve to developers or individual clinicians, a public 'starting at' number is increasingly table stakes.

 Outlook — what to watch